tom-krieger/security_baseline/README.md

 The security_baseline module has a parameter `enforce`.
 If this parameter is set to true all necessary changes are made to make a machine compliant to the security baseline.
 This can have severre impacts to the machines, especially if security settings are defined in a wrong way.

 The module needs a base directory.
 This directory is created by the module during the fist run and is `/usr/share/security_baseline`.
 Some data is collected with cron jobs once a day as collecting these data is depending on the server size somewhat expensive and time consuming, e. g. searching als s-bit programs .
+Unter the base directory there will be a directory `bin` where all scripts for gathering information are located.

 ### Setup Requirements